TommySpecs/LychParlour-photography/README.md

 ### *General Features*

-Website features are the many individual components that make up the site, making it easy to navigate, functional and even valuable to visitors.
-LychParlour photography like all other sites include many features including:
+Website features are the many individual components that make up the site, making it easy to navigate, functional and valuable to visitors.
+LychParlour photography, like all other sites, include several features including:

 #### *Favicon*

 The favicon is a small image that can be seen on the top left of the visitors tab when they have the site open.
-It is used so if the visitor to the site has multiple tabs open in their browser to see that LychParlour photography is one of those tabs and can be located with ease.
+It is used to mark the site if the visitor has multiple tabs open in their browser, allowing them to find LychParlour photography easily.
 Please see the example of the LychPArlour photgraphy favicon:

 ![screenshot of tab on broweer](docs/webpage-screenshots/favicon.webp)